 Dec 17, 2018

-Michael Stephen Dunbar is a behavioral scientist at the RAND Corporation.
-His research examines the ways in which situational factors and policy environments influence patterns of health behaviors, particularly nicotine and tobacco use, as well as health service utilization.
-Dunbar's work employs a range of methodologies and study designs, including experimental research, surveys, program evaluation, and ecological momentary assessment.
-His current studies span a range of populations (e.g., adolescents, adults, low-income populations, sexual and gender minorities), and focus on topics such as understanding the effects of tobacco advertising at retail point-of-sale on adolescent smoking susceptibility; examining longitudinal patterns of nicotine and cannabis vaping product use in young adults; and evaluating programs aimed at increasing access to behavioral health services in underserved populations.
+Michael Dunbar (he/him) is a behavioral scientist at the RAND Corporation.
+His research examines the ways in which situational factors and policy environments influence patterns of health behaviors, like nicotine and tobacco use, as well as health service utilization.
+Dunbar's work employs a range of methodologies and study designs, including experimental research, semi-structured interviews, surveys, and ecological momentary assessment.
+His current studies focus on topics such as understanding the effects of tobacco advertising at retail point-of-sale on adolescent smoking susceptibility; examining longitudinal patterns of nicotine and cannabis vaping product use in young adults; and evaluating programs aimed at increasing access to behavioral health services in underserved populations.
 Dunbar received his Ph.D. in clinical and health psychology from the University of Pittsburgh.